treyhendrix/fairywren-nonbreeding-behavior/Scripts/RBFW3_R_Code.md

 # Data

-This manuscript uses two datasets: (1) focal behavioural observations, which is a file named “RBFW3_Anon_Data_210720.csv” and (2) opportunistic behavioural observations, which is a file named “RBFW3_Anon_Opportunistic_Data_230116.csv”
+This manuscript uses two data sets: (1) one containing focal behavioural observations, which is a file named “RBFW3_Anon_Data_210720.csv” and (2) one containing opportunistic behavioural observations, which is a file named “RBFW3_Anon_Opportunistic_Data_230116.csv”

-Both datasets have been uploads to Figshare using the following DOI
+Both data sets have been uploaded to Figshare using the following DOI
 links:

 - Focal data: <https://doi.org/10.6084/m9.figshare.15088014>